Forms SSA-1099, SSA-1099-SM, and SSA-1099-R-OP1 report retirement, disability, and survivor benefits from the Social Security Administration (SSA).

 Don't confuse the SSA-1099 with the 1099-R that reports retirement benefits from non-SSA sources like pensions, 401(k)s, and IRAs.
 1099-Rs are entered elsewhere in TurboTax.

 All SSA-1099 forms get entered in the same place:

-In TurboTax, search for the term social security benefits and then select the Jump to link at the top of your search results.
+- In the search bar, search for the term Social Security benefits and then select the Jump to link at the top of your search results

-- On the Social Security Benefits screen, answer Yes and select Continue.
+- On the screen Did you receive Social Security or Railroad Retirement benefits in 20XX? answer Yes and select Continue

-- Do not include SSA-1099s for dependents.
-Those should be reported on the dependent's return, but only if they are required to file a return (this is uncommon).
+- Don't include SSA-1099s for dependents.
+Those should be reported on the dependent's return, but only if they are required to file a return (this is uncommon)

 - Select Continue and follow the on-screen instructions

 We'll calculate how much, if any, of your Social Security benefits are taxable.
 If your only income is from Social Security, you aren't required to file a return.